Shyam79Patel/Nifty-50-Volatility-Forecasting-EGARCH-vs-GJR-GARCH/README.md

 | EGARCH | 0.93% | 0.95% |
 | GJR-GARCH | 0.93% | 0.91% |

-Both models agree — Nifty is currently below its long run average volatility and will rise gradually through March.
+Both models agree, Nifty is currently below its long run average volatility and will rise gradually through March.
 EGARCH forecasts a stronger rise due to higher beta and slower mean reversion.
 GJR-GARCH is more conservative.

-**Bottom line — March is not expected to be calm.
+**Bottom line: March is not expected to be calm.
 Volatility is mean reverting upward.**